Visitors at Butchart Gardens, Victoria BC

 True or not, these lush flowery gardens built on a concrete industrialist’s barren limestone quarry are inspirational – a type of topsoil Cinderella story, if you will – a beautifying project that keeps on giving even today.

-Let’s find out why 1,000,000+ annual visitors make the trip to Victoria’s botanical gardens and figure out how to get there whether you’re coming from Vancouver, Seattle, or just up the street.
+Let’s find out why 1,000,000+ annual visitors make the trip to Butchart Gardens and figure out how to get there, whether you’re coming from Vancouver, Seattle, or just up the street.

 Today, it’s a Canadian National Historic Site that includes over 55 acres of gardens, dining options, and a variety of seasonal entertainment.

-It’s not only one of the best things to do in Victoria, but it’s one of the most popular tourist destinations in Canada and one of the top day trips from Vancouver.
+It’s one of the best things to do in Victoria and one of Canada’s most popular tourist destinations.
+Not to mention one of the top day trips from Vancouver.

 Things to Do at Butchart Gardens